Trump cultivates GOP lawmakers in prep for potential 2.0 presidency

 Why We Wrote This

 In his first visit to Capitol Hill since the Jan.
-6 attack, former President Donald Trump highlighted closer ties he has built with Republicans and how he might leverage them.
+6 attack, former President Donald Trump highlighted the closer ties he has built with Republicans and how he might leverage them.

-“I look forward to ... fixing lots and lots of things,’’ said House Speaker Mike Johnson, saying he’s bullish on Republicans winning both chambers of Congress and the White House.
+“I look forward to ... fixing lots and lots of things,” said House Speaker Mike Johnson, saying he’s bullish on Republicans winning both chambers of Congress and the White House.

 Mr. Trump’s visit has been criticized as a crass attempt to get congressional Republicans to intervene in his legal troubles, including by promoting a bill to move state court cases involving a president to federal court.

-His visit is also seen as part rallying the troops and part laying the groundwork for a strong start to a possible Trump 2.0 presidency – in contrast with his first term which got off to a chaotic start.
+His visit is also seen as part rallying the troops and part laying the groundwork for a strong start to a possible Trump 2.0 presidency – in contrast with his first term, which got off to a chaotic start.

 Former President Donald Trump today made his first visit to Capitol Hill since spurring thousands of supporters to march on Congress on Jan.
 6, 2021, in what became the most controversial day of his controversial presidency.